chrisamador/new-templates/README.md

 ```
 **id:** `string`

-The name of the template that will be display for selection.
+The name of the template that will be displayed for selection.
 Each name needs to be unique.

 **templateVariables:** `array<templateVariable>`

 A template variable is a string found in the template files that is replaced with another string.
-They are useful to make your templates more dynamic.
+They are helpful in making your templates more dynamic.

 **templateVariables.name:** `string`